 Day 4 - Sikasso to Ségou

 Today you will drive to Segou, Mali’s second largest city and former colonial administrative centre.
-You will notice a vast difference from the hustle and bustel of Bamako.
+You will notice a vast difference from the hustle and bustle of Bamako.
 Here life is a slower pace and the charm of a village lifestyle is felt from the moment you arrive.
 You will visit Sekoro, the “old Segou” and former capital of the Bambara kingdom.
 During the 18th century, the beautiful village of Ségou Koro was the centre of Biton Mamary Coulibaly’s Bambara empire and the great man is buried here.
 Its crumbling Bambara buildings are interspersed with three ancient mosques (including one right on the riverbank) which are compact and pleasing.
 Observe the tomb of King Biton Coulibaly, the first king.
 Visit the Ndomo the place where you will learn and practice the process of dying mud clothes.
 Keep your sample as souvenir.
 In the afternoon, enjoy a cruise to Kalabougou to visit a traditional pottery village.
 (B,D)

 Day 5 - Ségou to Mopti

 Following breakfast, you will drive to Mopti.
-En route you will Terekoungo, the sacred well of the Bo people, the fetish house and the mosque of San.
+En route you will visit Terekoungo, the sacred well of the Bo people, the fetish house and the mosque of San.
 Upon arrival in Mopti, you will tour the city known as the Venice of Mali.
 Visit Mali’s most lively and fascinating port, the place where they dig the traditional canoes, as well as the old district.
-Be sure to try capitaine skewers, a succulent white fish and local Mopti specialty!
+Be sure to try capitaine skewers, a succulent white fish and local Mopti speciality!
 (B,D)

 Overnight Ya Pas de Problem